MLR-5819/FSND-Trivia/backend/README.md

 ### GET '/categories'
 - Fetches: A dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object of id: category_string
 ```
 {'1' : "Science",
 '2' : "Art",